What is Credit Risk Analytics and What Are the Latest Trends?

 There’s always a risk that a borrower will miss or completely stop making payments.
 And when lending is your business, quantifying that credit risk is imperative.

-However, your credit risk analysts need the right tools and resources to perform at the highest level — which is why understanding the latest developments in credit risk analytics and finding the right partner are important.
+However, your credit risk analysts need the right tools and resources to perform at the highest level, which is why it is important to understand the latest developments in credit risk analytics and find the right partner.

 What is credit risk analytics?